 U.S. secretary of State Antony Blinken acknowledged Griner’s arrest during a March 6 press conference, saying, “Whenever an American is detained anywhere in the world, we of course stand ready to provide every possible assistance.
 And that includes in Russia.”

-On May 13, Griner’s lawyer told the Associated Press that Russian authorities had extended her pretrial detention by one month, which he believes could mean Griner’s case will soon come to trial.
-A handcuffed Griner was pictured leaving a courtroom hearing in Khimki, a city outside Moscow, holding her head low under a red hoodie.
+On May 13, Griner’s lawyer told the Associated Press that Russian authorities had again extended her pretrial detention by one month, which he believed could mean Griner’s case would soon go to trial.
 Speaking to her welfare, Griner’s lawyer told the AP that her legal team “did not receive any complaints about the detention conditions from our client.”
 Griner’s lawyer did not comment on her latest pretrial detention extension; per the Times, it’s typical for Russian courts to repeatedly extend detention until trial.
 The news comes one day after the U.S. State Department briefed Griner’s teammates on her situation, with head coach Vanessa Nygaard saying, “She’s our teammate, she’s an American, and we want her back home.”